 A healthy mouth is not just about clean teeth our gum health has a massive impact on our overall oral hygiene (it can also have an affect on your general health too!
 Links between General Health & Dental Health).
-A poor daily dental hygiene routine can lead to gum disease – painful, bleeding gums, bad breath and if it’s left for too long, loose teeth.
+A poor daily dental hygiene routine can lead to gum disease, resulting in – painful, bleeding gums, bad breath and tooth loss!
 Prevention of all of this is our dental hygienists’ top priority.
-Gum disease is the biggest cause of tooth loss in adults but, if caught in time, it can be treated and stopped in its tracks, and can even be reversed.
+Gum disease is the biggest cause of tooth loss in adults but it can be treated and stopped in its tracks, if it is caught in time!

 An early sign is spitting blood after brushing or flossing.
 We recommend that you brush and floss at least twice a day and have regular check-ups with both, your dentist and dental hygienist.
 The hygienist will scale and polish your teeth, removing any built-up plaque that you’ve repeatedly left behind.
 This is definitely something you can’t do at home.

 But, I floss and brush regularly so everything should be fine?

-Even if you have an excellent oral hygiene regime and you’re fanatical about it, you do still need to see a hygienist as everyone has hard to reach place in their mouth, our hygienists use specialist tools that reach the areas of the mouth that you can’t, to give you a much better clean.
+Even if you have an excellent oral hygiene regime and you’re fanatical about it, you do still need to see a hygienist!
+Everyone has hard to reach place in their mouth, our hygienists use specialist tools that reach the areas of the mouth that you can’t, to give you a much better clean.
 Though, you may be put on a much longer recall if you’re ace at keeping your teeth clean.

 2. Bad Breath

 Having bad breath can have a huge affect on your self confidence, and often if you are suffering from halitosis – you’re the last to know about it, but a dental hygienist will be honest with you.
-Halitosis is typically caused by bacteria that are hiding under the gum line.
-Routine visits to the dental hygienist to remove the bacteria that’s causing it will help and she will also give you the tools and the know-how to keep it at bay at home.
+Halitosis is typically caused by bacteria that hides under the gum line.
+Routine visits to the dental hygienist to remove the bacteria that’s causing it will help and they will also give you the tools and the know-how to keep treat it at home.